-Victoria’s Secret Angel Candice Swanepoel Sizzles In Booty-Baring Bikini Photos
+Victoria's Secret Angel Candice Swanepoel Sizzles In Booty-Baring Bikini Photos

 "Beautiful bellísima stunning," a third comment read with two flower emoji.

 Candice previously stunned fans when she rocked another skimpy look from her own brand in November.
-In another snap shared to the swimwear line’s Instagram, the star posed on a bed in a minuscule brown string bikini with strings that wrapped around her torso and accessorized with a shell anklet.
+In the snap shared to the swimwear line's Instagram, the star posed on a bed, wearing a minuscule brown string bikini with straps that wrapped around her torso and accessorized with a shell anklet.